Early power-play goals propel Canadiens past Flames

 Josh Anderson and Tyler Toffoli also scored for the Canadiens, and Jesperi Kotkaniemi and Jonathan Drouin had two assists apiece.

-The Flames trailed 4-0 before getting third-period goals from Sam Bennett and Rasmus Andersson.
+The Flames trailed 4-0 before getting third-period goals from Milan Lucic and Rasmus Andersson.
 Calgary goalie David Rittich stopped 17 shots.

 Potent special teams were the difference for the Canadiens, who have been dynamite with or without the man advantage this young season.